-Bay Area Durga Puja 2018 Update: Durga Puja will be celebrated on the following dates in the Bay Area.
-Do check with the websites for updates and for the entertainment roster for the evening:
+Bay Area Durga Puja 2019 Update: Durga Puja will be celebrated on the following dates in the Bay Area.
+Do check with the websites linked below for updates and for the entertainment roster for the evening:

 Durga Puja: A Time of Celebration

 The season of falling leaves and a nip in the air is known to the western hemisphere as “Fall” with the eastern hemisphere sticking to the good old English word “Autumn” and gearing up what signals as some major festivities that come along with it.
 My birth state of West Bengal (India) gets into the thick of things as preparations start for the eagerly awaited and yearned festival of Durga Puja (or Pujo as we Bengalis say) celebrating the Goddess Durga returning to her parents abode, aka Earth from her celestial residence.